-Gay Bolln has served on the Memorial Hospital Board of Trustees since 2010 and currently is the board secretary.
+Gay Bolln has served on the Memorial Hospital Board of Trustees since 2010 and currently is the board chairman.
 A Douglas native, Bolln graduated from the University of Wyoming and then returned to Douglas and Memorial Hospital where she worked in the lab for 38 years before retiring.
 In addition to her work on the hospital board, Bolln is active in her church and with Jubilee House, a transition home for women who are leaving prison.
 Her experience in health care, familiarity with the operations of the Hospital, and dedication to improving the patient's experience at Memorial Hospital makes her an ideal board member.
-When she is not busy volunteering in the community, she enjoys spending time with her grandchildren in the mountains, following Cowboys football and basketball and hanging out with her black lab.
+When she is not busy volunteering in the community, she enjoys spending time with her grandchildren in the mountains, following Cowboys football and basketball, and hanging out with her black lab.

 In her spare time she enjoys spending time with her family, gardening and assisting Dave with his business in Glenrock.

 Robert (Bob) Kayser has served as a Memorial Hospital of Converse County Board of Trustee member since 1997.
 His vast business experience includes leadership positions in several Fortune 500 corporations as well as numerous private ventures.
 His understanding of the many complexities of healthcare and his true love of Wyoming make him a valuable member of the Memorial Hospital family.
 Kayser currently serves on the building committee.
 Kayser and his wife, Jerrie, live on a ranch outside of Douglas.